dgmcdona/blog/_posts/2021-9-11-CSAW-CTF-2021-ransomewaRE-Writeup.md

 f.write(exe)
 {% endhighlight %}

+I then switched my focus to the newly acquired [encryptor executable] ({{
-At this point, I moved on to reversing the [encryptor]({{ site.baseurl }}/assets/ransomware/encryptor.exe), although there is still more interesting stuff to see in ransomwaRE.exe, such as the launching of the encryptor process and removal of the encryptor executable once it's execution is complete.
+site.baseurl }}/assets/ransomware/encryptor.exe), although there is still
+more interesting stuff to see in ransomwaRE.exe, such as the launching of the encryptor process and removal of the encryptor executable once it's execution is complete.

 ## Reversing the Encryptor